 I wanted to use a material that fit the traditional style of the house, but also worked with my aesthetic, which lands somewhere in an American farmhouse style meets European influence vein.
 What came to mind to meld all of those styles AND to stand up to shoes and boots during a Minnesota winter AND a dog AND two boys were slate and brick.
 I had considered a limestone, too, but I just couldn’t picture it.

-After talking to the professional who was going to install it and getting Jeff’s opinion, I settled on slate.
+After talking to the professional who was going to install it and getting Jeff’s opinion, I settled on the Montauk Blue slate tile.
 Brick was going to be much more labor-intensive (and therefore expensive) to install and Jeff wasn’t excited about it.
 As I started shopping for slate, the tile expert cautioned me about getting slate that was low quality.
 Some are very uneven and prone to flaking.
 He said he won’t even install low quality slate.
 So, I did a lot of research, ordered some samples, and ended up getting the Brazilian Gray (Montauk Blue) Cleft Slate Pattern Tile.
 (Just an FYI, this isn’t sponsored.)And yep, I ordered it online.

-Here is the blurb about the tiles from the website, “These Brazilian Gray Slate Tiles are calibrated for quick and easy installation and have a smooth surface and uniform thickness.
+Here is the blurb about the tiles from the website, “These Brazilian Gray/ Montauk Blue Slate Tiles are calibrated for quick and easy installation and have a smooth surface and uniform thickness.
 Their thickness is 1/4″ with a completely flat machined back.
 The tiles are naturally slip-resistant.
 The slate tiles are suitable for residential and commercial areas especially high traffic areas.
 They are suitable for exterior application in freezing and non-freezing climates”

 The description sounded good and the sample looked and felt high quality.
 I got the approval from Jeff and the “tile guy”, Chad, and placed my order.
 Unfortunately, the patterned tile was on backorder, but Jeff and I felt like it was worth the wait.
 Now, I have to give credit where credit is due and tell you that Jeff was the one who was insistent on the pattern.
 I would’ve been fine with offset rectangles, but he didn’t waver.
 He’s rarely opinionated when it comes to decorating choices, so I listened.
 And, he was right.